DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - least privilege is typically focused on ensuring that user privileges are restricted, but it also applies to apps or processes (e.g. if an app or service is compromised, the attacker can assume the service account’s privileges)
         - New user accounts should have no access permissions by default and then give each user the necessary permissions to perform their job responsibilities.
         -  The principle of least privilege includes both rights and permissions
+        -  Least privilege is about permissions
         -  If a user has an NTK then the question is what level of permission do they need.
 Do they need read, write, full control, or another level?
 The best idea is to give them as little permission as possible, just enough to do their job.
 This is called the principle of least privilege.
 - 7.4.2 Separation of Duties (SoD) and responsibilities
-    - 💥**Separation of Duties (SoD)**: ensures that no single person has total control over a critical function or system
+    - 💥**Separation of Duties (SoD)**: ensures that no single person has total control over a critical function or system.
+Separation of duties allows for two or more people to 📝play separate 📝roles in the completion of a critical process.
         - SoD policies help reduce fraud by requiring collusion between two or more people to perform unauthorized activity
         - A separation of duties (SoD) policy prevents a single person from controlling all elements of a process.
 When applied to security settings, it can prevent a person from making major security 📝changes without assistance.
         - It adds additional oversight by involving multiple individuals.
         - example of how SoD can be enforced, is by dividing the security or admin capabilities and functions among multiple trusted individuals
         - example Separation of duties applied to a situation where the same person may not have both the ability to initiate a request and the ability to approve a request.
-    - 💥**Two-person control**: (AKA two-man rule) requires the approval of two individuals for critical tasks
+    - 💥**Two-person control**: (AKA two-man rule) requires the approval of two individuals for critical tasks.
+Dual control is a security principle that requires two or more individuals to 📝work together to perform critical tasks, such as authorizing sensitive transactions or accessing high-security areas.
+Ensuring multiple people are involved reduces the risk of unauthorized activities, fraud, or errors, providing an extra layer of protection and accountability in security-sensitive operations.
         - using two-person controls within an org ensures peer review and reduces the likelihood of collusion and fraud
         - a process that requires the concurrence of two people to perform a sensitive action
         - the principle of two-person control by requiring simultaneous action by two separate authorized individuals to gain access is designed for highly sensitive operations